'Hawks in the NBA: Wiggins eyes fresh start with Golden State

 Next up: Andrew Wiggins, Golden State Warriors.

-After being traded by Cleveland following the 2014 NBA Draft, the former Jayhawk and No. 1 overall pick spent six seasons in Minnesota, where he racked up scoring numbers and a monster contract but did not do much in the way of winning.
+After being traded by Cleveland following the 2014 NBA draft, former Jayhawk and No. 1 overall pick Andrew Wiggins spent six seasons in Minnesota, where he racked up scoring numbers and a monster contract but did not do much in the way of winning.

-The Wolves averaged 32 wins per season in Wiggins’ first five seasons with the team and had just 15 wins with him this season before he was traded to Golden State before the COVID-19 health crisis put the season on hold.
+The Wolves averaged 32 wins per season in Wiggins’ first five seasons with the team and had just 15 wins with him this season before he was traded to Golden State.

-He finished the 2019-20 regular season averaging 22 points, 5 rebounds and 4 assists per game while starting all 54 games he played — 42 with Minnesota and his first 12 with Golden State.
+When the 2019-20 regular season was put on hold because of the COVID-19 pandemic, Wiggins averaged 22 points, five rebounds and four assists per game for the season.
+He started all 54 games he played — 42 with Minnesota and his first 12 with Golden State.

-Wiggins’ 2019-20 numbers were slightly higher than his career averages and, overall, he has been remarkably consistent in the areas of field goal percentage, 3-point percentage, scoring, rebounding and assists throughout his time in the NBA.
+Wiggins’ 2019-20 numbers were slightly higher than his career averages, and overall he has been consistent in the areas of field goal percentage, 3-point percentage, scoring, rebounding and assists throughout his time in the NBA.